maitraabhishek2020/RobotFramework_Project/README.md

 ## Test Execution

 1. Install Robot Framework and the SeleniumLibrary, if not already installed.
-2. Make sure you have Chrome (or another supported browser) installed.
+2. Make sure you have Chrome driver installed.
-3. Create a Robot Framework test file, e.g., `test.robot`, and copy the test case code into it.
+3. Create a Robot Framework test file as 'test.robot', and write the test case code into it.
-4. Execute the test using the following command: robot AutomationRobot\test.robot
+4. Execute the test using the following command: robot <directory name>\<robot file name>
+   Example: robot AutomationRobot\test.robot